The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Fair Information Projection

 We generalize this to the graph setting by requiring that the expected proportion of vertex pairs belonging to any two sensitive groups $V_s$ and $V_t$ that are connected, is constant over all pairs of sensitive groups.
 More formally, the probabilistic graph model $p$ satisfies the DP fairness criterion iff:

-for some $d\in\mathbb{R}$.
+where choices for $d$ are discussed in Sec.~\ref{sec:practical}.
+(Note that this criterion also ensures that the average expected vertex degree is the same for all sensitive groups.)

 Thanks to linearity of the expectation operator, and with $p_{ij}$ the marginal distribution for the edge indicator variable $a_{ij}$, this can be simplified as follows:

 We thus define the set $\mathbb{P}_{\text{DP}}$ of distributions satisfying these constraints as fair with respect to DP.

-In fair link prediction, the DP fairness criterion is notable for diminishing the effect of homophily, since it encourages inter-group interaction to have the same expected score as intra-group interactions, thereby reducing segregation based on the nodes' sensitive traits.
+The DP fairness criterion is notable for diminishing the effect of homophily, since it encourages inter-group ($s \neq t$) interaction to have the same expected score as intra-group ($s = t$) interactions, thereby reducing segregation based on the nodes' sensitive traits.
+We note that some previous definitions \cite{laclau2021all,li2021on} enforce a weaker form of demographic parity that only requires balance between the set of all intra-group connections and the set of all inter-group connections.
+Quite trivially, our approach could handle this weaker form as well.
+However, in our experiments we maintain the stronger definition of DP fairness (defined for all pairs $\forall s, t \in S$) in order to penalize situations where one type of inter-group connections $U_{ss}$ is discriminated against in favor of a second type of inter-group connections $U_{tt} \neq U_{ss}$.